fredericaltorres/Azure-VM-for-docker-and-visual-studio/DotNetCore_Cloud_Docker_Dvt/fcoreconsole/app/README.md

 1. Delete the instance of the container

 The powershell script `deployContainerToAzureContainerRegistry.ps1` can execute one of these steps.
-The powershell script `executeInCloud.ps1` can execute step
+The powershell script `executeInCloud.ps1` can execute steps
 - 1, 2, 3, 4 or
 - 5